EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

             <div class="aside-container bottom-right">
               <div class="aside-text">
                 <h1>★</h1>
-                <p>It's hard to mess up a vegetarian cheese pizza, but whatever this was took the cake.
+                <p>It’s hard to mess up a vegetarian cheese pizza, but whatever this was took the cake.
 Cardboard topped with grass would taste better: nothing, from the choice of toppings to the crust, worked here.
 Yikes.</p>
               </div>
             </div>
           </div>